i-am-bee/acp/python/docs/client.md

 ## Overview

 The client module provides a thin ACP client that can be integrated into any application that needs to communicate with ACP agents.
-It provides the following advantages over raw http client:
+It provides the following advantages over raw HTTP client:

 - Strong typing
-- Error translation
+- Error handling
 - Stream decoding
 - Session management
-- Opentelemetry instrumentation
+- Instrumentation

 > [!NOTE]
 >
-> Location within the sdk: [client](/python/src/acp_sdk/client).
+> Location within the sdk: [client](/python/src/acp_sdk/client)

 ## Usage